175g (1 3/4 cups) pistachios

 3. Separate the egg whites and yolks.
 In an electric mixer, beat the egg whites with 3 tablespoons cold water until stiff.
 Gradually, add 200g (1 cup) sugar, beating constantly until sugar is dissolved and whites hold stiff.
 Gently, fold in almonds, pistachios and cornstarch.
 Pour the batter in the prepared pan, and bake for about 20-25 minutes.
 Transfer pan to a wire rack to cool completely.

-4. In a saucepan, put the sheets of gelatin in cold water, and let them soak for about 5-6 minutes.
+4. In a saucepan, put the sheets of gelatine in cold water, and let them soak for about 5-6 minutes.

 5. Gently squeeze the water out of the gelatin sheets.
-Place the squeezed gelatine in a saucepan over a gentle heat, stirring occasionally.
+Place the squeezed gelatine in a saucepan over a low heat, stirring occasionally.
 Once melted, remove from the heat.
+Do not boil!

 6. Whip the cream until firm.
 Gradually fold into yolk-pistachios mixture.